User User name Password

 Here's the key thing nobody pays for music because its so easy not to.
 There's no risk in it the earlier mentioned Youtube ripper is impossible to trace.
 PeerGuardian although not offering any real protection simply means the companies look elsewhere they'll find someone easier just around the corner.

-This message has been edited since posting.
-Last time this message was edited on 17 July 2009 10:39
+This message has been edited since its posting.
+Latest edit was made on 17 Jul 2009 @ 10:39

 It is the same in the US the kids just love streaming and it isn't that the quality is great either, it really isn't in most cases if not all.
 It is just the new fad and kids love fads they aren't DL'n music because they are spending their time streaming and it isn't because they don't like the music being put out they still love all the hip-hop, new rap, but they are more intrigued by high school musical and all of the trivial stuff on YouTube and others a like.
 The fad will change to something else down the road but for now streaming is the deal.
 Who knows maybe they will go back to breaking their nuts on rails skateboarding but kids will be kids and it normally doesn't make sense what they are up to these days.